 The 10 Best Aviation Headsets

 This wiki has been updated 31 times since it was first published in October of 2016.
 If you spend any amount of time in the cockpit of an airplane or helicopter, you'll probably want to pick up a pair of these aviation headsets.
 They are designed to sit on your head for hours at a time without causing discomfort, while blocking the persistent hum of the engines in your ears and enabling you to communicate clearly with the tower and your fellow pilot or passengers.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes